Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmRecoveryServicesAsrRecoveryPlan** cmdlet removes a site recovery plan from the current Azure Site Recovery.
+The **Remove-AzureRmRecoveryServicesAsrRecoveryPlan** cmdlet deletes the specified recovery plan from the Recovery Services vault.

 ## EXAMPLES